darrenkjr/LivingEBG_EvidenceSurveillance_PCOS2023/README.md

    pixi run python -c "import torch; print(f'PyTorch: {torch.__version__}, CUDA: {torch.cuda.is_available()}')"
    ```

+2. Setup environment variables

+* Copy .env_example and rename it to .env, then replace the variables with your own values (see comments in .env_example)

-2. Run the following scripts to replicate the results in the paper:
+3. Run the following scripts to replicate the results in the paper:

 * Run main_overarching.py to regenerate overarching search results and evaluation metrics